11 Ways To Stop An Obsession Over An Ex-Partner After A Breakup

 This technique can provide a more realistic and healthy perspective on a relationship that has ended, and thus help to dissipate unfounded distorted thoughts.

-Here is the reality- the chances are quite high that none of your "if only's" (if only you would have done this or that differently) would have made any difference-- nothing you could have said, did, or gave would have changed who your ex-partner is and was in the relationship, nor the outcome.
+Here is the reality- the chances are quite high that none of your "if only's" (if only you would have done this or that differently) would have made any difference-- nothing you could have said, done, or given would have changed who your ex-partner is and was in the relationship, nor the outcome.
 You are not in control or responsible for who is or was, ever, period-- and this is true no matter how imperfect you may have been. * My workbook Surviving Withdrawal, goes into more detail on this and into dealing with these obsessions.

 5. THE REALITY CHECK TACTIC